dblock/gmail-toggle/CONTRIBUTING.md

 Implement your feature or bug fix.

-Ruby style is enforced with [Rubocop](https://github.com/bbatsov/rubocop).
-Run `bundle exec rubocop` and fix any style issues highlighted, auto-correct issues when possible with `bundle exec rubocop -a`.
-To silence generally ingored issues, including line lengths or code complexity metrics, run `bundle exec rubocop --auto-gen-config`.

-Make sure that `bundle exec rake` completes without errors.
+Code style is enforced with prettier.
+Run `npm run format`.

 ### Write Documentation